davidmoten/kool/README.md

 * wrap calls to `it.next()` with `Preconditions.checkNotNull`
 * wrap calls to function parameters passed to operator with `Preconditions.checkNotNull`
 * dispose upstream iterables as soon as no longer required
+* don't dispose upstream iterable as soon as hasNext returns true
 * set upstream iterable reference to null (to help gc) when no longer required